 And it really ought to surprise no one that supporting the Ministry is the path that he took.

 But you have to wonder why he was offered it.
 Yes, Arthur seems to believe that the position was offered so Percy could spy on his own family.
 But does that really make the slightest bit of sense?
 Who does Arthur think he is that the Ministry cares what he does in his private life?
 He isn’t known to be a former member of the Order of the Phoenix.
 He wasn’t a member last time.
-Sirius Black told us as much directly, assuming that we can believe anything we hear from him.
+Sirius Black told us as much directly, assuming that we can ever believe anything we ever heard from him.

 Percy was easily and understandably misled, once.
 But unless he has deliberately blinded himself, which is certainly not beyond his capabilities, he cannot be unaware that the last thing that a truly well-intentioned Ministry would do after the Crouch debacle would be to give him another promotion — to the Minister’s own staff at that.
 To all appearances, Percy deliberately sold out.